Inevitable shift in the current global mobility environment has caused organisations and workforce to respond and adapt to these changes.

-Singapore has complex tax and social security laws and most expatriates as well as their employers will need professional assistance to complete their tax returns.
-The Employer Solutions team at Grant Thornton Singapore has the ability to help employers and their expatriates to successfully implement global mobility policies and comply with the statutory requirements in Singapore.
+The Employer Solutions team at Grant Thornton Singapore has the ability to take on the most complex work to deliver insightful solutions that help employers and their expatriates to successfully implement global mobility policies and ensure global compliance in Singapore.

 Click on each of the areas below to expand for more information:

-Foreign nationals taking up employment in Singapore must apply for a work permit or pass (such as an S Pass or Employment Pass) before commencing employment.
-A local sponsor, generally the employer or a host company in Singapore, is required to support an employee’s application for the relevant work permit or pass (eg Employment Pass).
+A foreign employee taking up employment in Singapore must hold a valid work pass (such as an S Pass or Employment Pass) before commencing employment in Singapore.
+A local sponsor, generally the employer or a host company in Singapore, is required to support such application for the foreign employee’s relevant work pass (eg Employment Pass).

-If the expatriate’s spouse and dependent family also relocate to Singapore, they will require dependent visas.
+If the foreign employee’s spouse and dependent family relocates to Singapore together, they will also require the dependent visas.

-The Singapore tax year is based on the calendar year 1 January to 31 December and tax is levied on a preceding year basis.
-This means that income for the calendar year 2020 is taxable in the Year of Assessment 2021.
+The Singapore tax year is based on calendar year from 1 January to 31 December and tax is levied on a preceding year basis.
+This means that income for the calendar year 2021 is taxable in the Year of Assessment 2022.

-An individual deriving Singapore sourced income must file an income tax return by 15 April (via paper filing) or 18 April (via e-filing) each year with the Inland Revenue Authority of Singapore (IRAS).
+An individual deriving Singapore sourced income must file an annual income tax return by 15 April (via paper filing) or 18 April (via e-filing) with the Inland Revenue Authority of Singapore (IRAS) on their preceding calendar year’s income.
 Any request for extension of the time to file the annual tax return will be subject to the IRAS agreement.
-Grant Thornton Singapore can include clients in a bulk request for an extension, which extends the filing date to 30 June.
+Grant Thornton Singapore can include clients in a bulk request for extension, which extends the filing date to 30 June.

-Tax due for the assessment year is payable after the issuance of a tax assessment (ie Notice of Assessment) from IRAS.
-The taxpayer may either settle the tax liabilities in one lump sum within 30 days of the date of issuance of the Notice of Assessment or through interest-free installments (up to a maximum of 12-months).
-Any objection to the assessment must also be submitted within 30 days of the date of issuance of the Notice of Assessment.
+Singapore does not have a Self-Assessment tax system and therefore tax due for the assessment year is payable after the issuance of a tax assessment (ie Notice of Assessment) from IRAS.
+The taxpayer may either settle the tax liabilities in one lump sum within one month from the date of issuance of the Notice of Assessment or through interest-free GIRO instalments (up to a maximum of 12-months).
+Any objection to the assessment must be submitted within 30 days from the date of issuance of the Notice of Assessment.

-Where a non-Singapore citizen employee ceases employment or leaves Singapore, the employer is required to file a tax clearance return (Form IR21) at least one month before the date of cessation of employment or departure from Singapore, whichever is earlier.
-In addition, the employer is required to withhold any payments due to the employee (such as salary, reimbursement of expenses, etc.) from the date the employer is aware of the employee’s departure until a tax clearance directive is received from IRAS.
+Where a non-Singapore citizen employee ceases Singapore employment or leaves Singapore (permanently or for a period more than three months), the employer is usually required to file a tax clearance return (Form IR21) at least one month before the date of cessation of employment or departure from Singapore, whichever is earlier.
+The employer is also required to withhold any payments due to the leaving employee (such as salary, leave encashment, reimbursement of expenses, etc.) from the date the employer is aware of the leaving employee’s departure until a tax clearance directive is received from IRAS.

-Where the employee has unexercised stock options/unvested share awards then there is a deemed exercise / vest of the equity resulting in a dry tax charge (a tax charge arising where no cash/income is paid to the employee), which will generally need to be paid by the employee before leaving Singapore.
+Deemed exercise rule will apply where the non-Singapore citizen employee has unexercised stock options or unvested share awards which was granted during their employment in Singapore upon their cessation of Singapore employment.
+A deemed exercise / vest of the equity will result in a dry tax charge (a tax charge arising where no cash/income is paid to or can be realised by the foreign employee) which will generally need to be paid by the non-Singapore citizen employee before leaving Singapore.

 |Chargeable income (SGD)||